Scope Design System

 Building Sample

-To align stakeholders and test our new tone—clear, focused, and supportive—I first created mockups for key web and mobile screens using early design tokens like color, type, and spacing.
+To align stakeholders, I first created mockups for key web and mobile screens using early design tokens like color, type, and spacing.

 These samples ensured the visual direction was consistent across platforms and helped validate responsiveness, accessibility, and layout before building the full component library.